yecril71pl/cpp-docs.pl-pl/docs/standard-library/match-results-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca kopię obiektu alokatora używanego przez `*this` program w celu przydzielenia jego `sub_match` obiektów.
+Funkcja członkowska zwraca kopię obiektu alokatora używanego przez `*this` do przydzielenia swoich obiektów `sub_match`.

 ## <a name="iterator"></a>match_results:: iterator